 After logging in to Kanban Tool you will be able to grant yourself access as an Account Owner.

-emails let users know how much work they did during a day, giving a list of all tasks that were being edited or created by them in all boards.
+The Work Summary emails let users know how much work they did during a day, offering a list of all tasks that were being edited or created by them in all boards.

-The time of the email arrival can be set in My Profile - Edit my details, under Send me daily work summary at.
+The time of the email’s arrival can be set in My Profile - Edit my details, under Send me daily work summary at.

 Mass user Work Summary email preference management

-Please note, that you can share just some of the boards with a specific user - so that you're able to keep some boards private or for other team members.
+So, you can share just some of the boards with a specific user - and keep some boards private, or for reserved for other team members.

-Each board is shared individually - via the "share" button
+Each board is shared individually - via the share link.

 You may also wish to have some users that will be able to access everything on the account or at least create and manage own boards.